To pay your

 State of Tennessee Property Tax Relief Program

-The State of Tennessee offers a property tax rebate application for certain homeowners age 65 or older and whose total combined annual income from all sources for all owners (including spouse) is not over $26,830.
-A rebate may also be available to 100% totally and permanently disabled taxpayers who meet the same income limit, certain service connected 100% totally and permanently disabled veterans, or widows of certain service connected 100% totally and permanently disabled veterans that were eligible for the rebate or killed in action.
+The State of Tennessee offers a property tax rebate application for certain homeowners age 65 or older and whose total combined annual income from all sources for all owners (including spouse) is not over $28,690.
+A rebate may also be available to 100% totally and permanently disabled taxpayers who meet the same income limit, certain service connected 100% totally and permanently disabled veterans, or widows of certain service connected 100% totally and permanently disabled veterans that were eligible for the rebate or killed in action (new veteran related applicants' total combined income from all sources for all owners including spouse cannot exceed $60,000).
 The job of the Trustee's Office is to assist eligible homeowners with the application process.
 The job of the State of Tennessee is to make the final determination of eligibility.
 If you feel that you or someone you know may qualify for this program, please contact our office to get more details and to find out what documents we may need from you.
-For more information about the program, you may visit the State's website at http://www.comptroller1.state.tn.us/pa/patxr.asp.
+For more information about the program, you may also visit the State's website at http://www.comptroller.tn.gov/pa/patxr.asp.

 Managing the Money

 According to State law, the Trustee uses accounts at each local bank and other lawful methods to manage the funds of Blount County Government.
 The investments, by law, are extremely safe while receiving the highest possible interest earnings.
 A record amount of $2.2 million in interest was earned for Blount County in Fiscal Year 2000-2001.
 Almost $2 million in interest was earned for Blount County in Fiscal Year 2006-2007.
 The Trustee also supervises the cash flow for Blount County Government.
 The Trustee has no direct control over spending within Blount County Government but does have to ensure that departments have the necessary cash in the bank to cover their expenditures.